Installation system requirements (FREE SELF)

 Prometheus and its exporters

-As of Omnibus GitLab 9.0, Prometheus and its related exporters are enabled by default, to enable easy and in depth monitoring of GitLab.
-Approximately 200MB of memory will be consumed by these processes, with default settings.
+Prometheus and its related exporters are enabled by default to enable in depth monitoring of GitLab.
+With default settings, these processes consume approximately 200 MB of memory.

 If you would like to disable Prometheus and it's exporters or read more information about it, check the Prometheus documentation.